What Is A Codependent Marriage? Signs, Causes, And Ways To Fix

 • Over time, their unhealthy relationship dependence takes a toll, pushing them into a crushing identity crisis

 Here, the partners’ sense of identity and self-worth get welded together.
 Since the relationship is all-give and all-take, there is also a notable imbalance in met needs.
 Unlike in healthy interdependent relationships, the emotional and physical needs of one partner completely dominate the relationship dynamics.
-This happens gradually in stages, with the codependent partner:
+This happens because when there are two codependents in a relationship, one of them starts:

 • Ignoring healthy boundaries/failing to set boundaries and becoming completely preoccupied with their SO